Kneckter/HAProxySetup/README.md

 Create the bancheck.sh file to check your proxies are working with pokemon and niantic.
 Run `chmod +x bancheck.sh` command to make it into an executable script.
 Save it to the same location as the "external-check command" line.
+If your proxy uses a UN/PW instead of IP whitelist, you will need to add `-U username:password` before the `-x` flag.
 ```
 #!/bin/bash
 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin